 ● The connection to the Goldfarb Center’s public affairs mission

 ● *Optional: If applicable, please explain any extenuating circumstances that may have impacted your academic record

 Please include these components within the questions provided on the application.

 Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving internship grants will be named as Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
 Sandy Maisel Student Fellows are expected to attend Goldfarb Center events throughout the year on a regular basis.

 The grant application deadline Tuesday, October 9, 2018.
 No deadline extensions will be granted.
 Applications will be evaluated by the Center’s Grants Review Committee, which will make a recommendation to the Goldfarb Center Director.

 Note: Recipients are required to submit to the Goldfarb Center administrative assistant a brief report following completion of the internship summarizing the experience.
 A detailed report of all expenses paid for by the grant money (including copies of receipts organized by date) must be submitted.
 Failure to do so will preclude future grants from the Center.

-For questions about the grant process, contact Mikki McFadden at email@example.com.
+For questions about the grant process, contact Scott Lamer at firstname.lastname@example.org.

-For all other questions, contact Goldfarb Center Assistant Director Emma Hunter at firstname.lastname@example.org.
+For all other questions, contact Goldfarb Center Assistant Director Sherry Berard at email@example.com.